smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/operations/lsam.md

 #### Option Two: Stop the LSAM Manually

 1. To end the LSAM manually, enter **SMAGPL/ENDSMASYS** in the command line.
 Optionally, specify the name of the LSAM environment in the ENV parameter.
-If ENV is specified, the job's library list does not  matter.
 :::tip
-Log in to the LSAM menu system or set the interactive library list to match the LSAM environment to be managed.
-Use the command SMASETLIBL to see a list of choices for automatically setting the library list when using command entry outside of the LSAM menu system.
-Refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about the SMASETLIBL command.
-If the library list is set, the ENV parameter default value of *CURRENT may be used.
+The STRSMASYS command driver program temporarily sets the job's library list to match the specified LSAM environment, so it is not necessary to manually manage the job's library list when using this command.
 :::
 2. The ENDSMASYS command supports an optional parameter that may be used to specify the LSAM environment name.
 This parameter enables the copy of the command in library SMAGPL to be used from the IBM iSeries Navigator to stop the LSAM without having to log on to a green screen workstation.